syedamasoomanaqvii/syedamasomanaqvi.github.io/_pages/about.md

 ---
 title: "Syeda Masooma Naqvi"
-excerpt: "I am a second masters stduent in Applied Data Science at University of Southren California."
+excerpt: "I am a second year masters stduent in Applied Data Science at the University of Southren California"
 author_profile: true
 permalink: /about/
 redirect_from:
   - /about/
 ---

 I am pursuing my MS in Applied Data Science from the University of Southern California.
 I am a Fulbright Scholar.
 My current research interests include Information and Communications Technology for Development (ICT4D) and Human Computer Interaction (HCI), Social Computing and Machine Learning.

 I completed my BS in Mathematics and Economics from Lahore University of Management Sciences, Lahore.
 Later, I worked as a Research Associate in the Computer Science Department at LUMS under the supervision of Dr. Agha Ali Raza (Ph.D Carnegie Mellon University) and Dr. Maryam Mustafa (MS Cornell University) whose work greatly inspired me.
 I continue to collaborate with them on projects on the intersection of technology and society.